top of page

 Our History

-Born in New Zealand in 1900, Sir Archibald McIndoe had a great interest in surgery from an early age, but it was after moving to London in his thirties that his career really took off.
-He worked closely with his cousin and highly regarded plastic surgeon Sir Harold Gillies, buying into his practice, up until the outbreak of the Second World War.
+After moving to London in his thirties, his career began to flourish.
+He worked closely with his cousin, the pioneering plastic surgeon Sir Harold Gillies, and bought into his practice — right up until the outbreak of the Second World War.

 Sir Archibald McIndoe